Publishing Items to FME Hub

 Setting Items to Private or Public

-To make a package Private or Public, click the lock/unlock button beside the package name:
+To make a package Private or Public, click the lock/unlock button on the Publisher Page beside the package name:

 Changing Visibility from Public to Private

 Clicking the lock button will open a modal dialog that provides more information on the implication of making a package private.
-You will have to type the package name in the confirmation field to initiate the change.
+Before the Change to Private button is enabled, you will have to acknowledge that the changes will affect the selected package.

 For other item types, like Transformers, the process is similar.
-Click the edit button, then select Make private.
+Click the Actions button, then select Make Item Private.

 When you change a public item to private, the following will also happen: